DCotterill/halixia-hugo/content/ma/mediterranean-diet-135.md

 layout: static
 ---

-Understand the health benefits of a Mediterranean diet
+Understand the health benefits of a Mediterranean diet.

 Traditionally, the Mediterranean diet is based on fruits, vegetables, seafood, nuts, dairy, olive oil, and maybe a glass of red wine.
 It is linked to lower outbreaks of disease and longer lifespans.